viebel/blog.klipse.tech/_posts/2021-04-02-dop-challenges-without-solutions.md

 What's the title of the book whose ISBN is "978-1779501127" in upper case?

-I suggest you use [Lodash FP](https://github.com/lodash/lodash/wiki/FP-Guide).
+I suggest you use Lodash with its FP flavour [Lodash FP](https://github.com/lodash/lodash/wiki/FP-Guide).
+Here's the [documentation](2021-04-02-dop-challenges-without-solutions.md
+) of the Lodash libray.

 Here's an example: